enricolam/initrd-Editor/README.md

 - This script is provided as-is without any warranty.
 Users are responsible for understanding the implications of modifying initrd files and should use it with caution.

-For more information and updates, please visit the [GitHub repository](https://github.com/enricolam/initrd-Editor) for `initrdEdit.sh`.
+For more information and updates, please visit the [GitHub repository](https://github.com/enricolam/initrd-Editor) for `initrd Editor`.